-Part I: ECON 480 and eight half courses, or their equivalent, from ECON 401-479.
+Part I: Eight courses, or their equivalent, from ECON 601-679.
 Enrolment in any combination of courses is subject to the approval of the Head of Department.
 Some second semester courses may have a first semester course as a prerequisite.
-ECON 480 is counted as two half courses.
 Candidates can normally attempt each course on offer only once.
-All full-time candidates shall normally take five half courses, or their equivalent, in each semester.
+All full-time candidates shall normally take four courses, or their equivalent, in each semester.